 In 2019 Apple and Google introduced the Dark mode themes for their OS.
-Since then, many apps have developed with dark mode options.
-Users like personalization - dark mode design have grown since then, becoming increasingly popular.
+Many apps have developed with dark mode options and its design have grown since then, becoming increasingly popular.
 Contributing to enhancing visibility for users with low vision and sensitivity to bright light.
 Google also says it might improve battery life and make it easier for anyone to use a device in a low-light environment.
 Even when Dark Mode wasn’t yet a thing, it still existed on the first computer screens that were already in “dark mode”.

 But before all that, our eyes get used to reading books with dark text on a white background.
-But this is when we were working and studying during the day and sleeping at night.
-Nowadays, when we use our devices around the clock, users want to have the possibility to customize their devices, giving our eyes a rest and adjusting them to our habits for a better digital environment.
+Saying that, this was when we were working and studying during the day and sleeping at night.
+Nowadays, when we use our devices around the clock, users want to have the possibility to customize their devices, giving their eyes a rest and adjusting them to our habits for a better digital environment.

 Working a lot with developers, it seems like Dark mode contributed a lot with its design becoming more useful for coding.
-Developers say it can be more restful to their eyes from extended screen time and allows seeing the code structure quickly with the coloring elements highlighted.
-And it pops out the different components, allowing the ability to scan instead of reading through every word.
+Except of giving more rest to their eyes from extended screen time it also allows seeing the code structure quickly with the coloring elements highlighted.
+And it esier to differentiate components, allowing the ability to scan instead of reading through every word.

 But not everyone may feel more comfortable, less tired and more focused while using Dark Mode.
 Designing for a dark background requires specific accessibility guidelines to consider.
 I see many products that move into dark mode but neglacting accessabilty ratio.